Fintecture/fintecture-sdk-javascript/README.md

 * customer_ip: [mandatory] the ip address of the payer
 * redirect_uri: [mandatory] the callback URL to which the customer is redirected after authentication with his bank
 * origin_uri: [optional] a URL to which the customer will be redirected if he wants to exit Fintecture Connect
-* state: [optional] A state parameter which is sent back on callback
+* state: [optional] A state parameter which is sent back on callback.
+In the context of ecommerce, input the orderId here.

 ## Contributing